FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 ping 192.xxx.xx.xx -i 0.3
 ```

-# Analysis of the correlation between WiFi signals and human posture
+# WiFi signals and human posture correlation
-- The experimental results show that the WiFi signal features change according to human postures.
-In particular, it can be seen that the difference in phase values between the standing and sitting postures occurs more clearly.
-In other words, the different signal features enable the utilization of training data for accurate object detection/tracking and pose estimation.
+- The experimental results demonstrate that WiFi signal characteristics vary according to human postures.
+Specifically, the difference in phase values between standing and sitting postures is more pronounced.
+This suggests that the distinct signal features can be employed for accurately training multimodal deep learning models for object detection, tracking, and pose estimation without solely relying on vision information.

 <table>
   <tr>